uonai/Uonai/_posts/2018-05-28-archlinux.md

 - Writing
 ---

-I bricked my Macbook Pro this weekend and decided it was time to upgrade to a Windows 10 / Linux dual boot.
-I picked up a Lenovo T470 because it was rated well for both operating systems and was built for buisiness-grade programming.
+I bricked my Macbook Pro this weekend and took the opportunity to upgrade to a Windows 10 / Linux dual boot.
+I purchased a Lenovo T470 because it was rated well for both Linux and Mac and was built for buisiness-grade programming.

 Manjaro is the Arch Linux distro that I decided on [https://manjaro.github.io/](https://manjaro.github.io/).
 Arch Linux has a reputation for being difficult to configure and hard to maintain.
 However, Manjaro provides enough built-in functionality to make installation and maintenance less painful.
+I'll try to highlight my process for installing Arch Linux to make it easier for anyone looking to make the move.
+Note: I anticipate that everyone will have their own form of struggle, so be prepared to tinker.

-## Step 1: Try it out first.
+## Step 1: Try out your linux distro first.
 Based on past experience spinning up VMs, I opted for Oracle VirtualBox.
 This let me get a feel for a couple different Linux distros: Solus, ElementaryOS, Ubuntu, Arch Linux.

 Process for setting up VM: [https://wiki.manjaro.org/index.php?title=VirtualBox](https://wiki.manjaro.org/index.php?title=VirtualBox)